SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/H-JEPA.md

-## A path Towards Autonomous Machine Intelligence Version 0.9.2
+## A Path Towards Autonomous Machine Intelligence Version 0.9.2
 -- https://www.youtube.com/watch?v=NLSm51ba--k&t=8

 The author states in the prologue section that this piece is neither a scholarly paper nor a technical paper, but a position paper to express their vision.